What Is the Phase

 One experience, many names

-Throughout history, people have stumbled into this state and tried to explain it through whatever framework they had.
-The result is a confusing mess of overlapping terminology:
+Throughout history, people have stumbled into this state and explained it through whatever framework they had.
+The result is a confusing mess of overlapping terminology: lucid dreaming, out-of-body experience, astral projection.
+Three names, three traditions, three sets of assumptions.

-Here's the thing: the subjective experience across all three is remarkably consistent.
-The same person can have what feels like a "lucid dream" one night and an "out-of-body experience" the next, depending on the entry method and the narrative they apply to it.
-The physiological signature — when measured — is the same.
+The subjective experience across all three is remarkably consistent.
+The same person can have what feels like a "lucid dream" one night and an "out-of-body experience" the next, depending on the entry method and the story they apply to it.
+When measured, the physiological signature is the same.

 Whether you call it lucid dreaming, an OBE, or astral projection, the underlying mechanism is the same.
-The difference is the entry point and the story you tell about it afterward.
+The difference is the entry point and the narrative told about it afterward.
+We unpack that comparison in detail in Lucid Dreaming vs Astral Projection - if the terminology question is what brought you here, start there.

 What it feels like